Is Pula Worth Visiting? My Honest Experience

 Another place where Romans gathered for entertainment was the Roman Theater on Castello Hill.

-Well-preserved Roman Mosaic The Punishment of Dirce in the city center is a hidden gem.
+Well-preserved Roman Mosaic, The Punishment of Dirce, in the city center, is a hidden gem.

 5. Take Day Trips Around Istria